-The center may develop and implement bullying prevention and intervention programs.
-Such programs shall provide center staff and students with appropriate training for effectively responding to, intervening in and reporting incidents of bullying.
+The center (school) may develop, implement and evaluate bullying prevention and intervention programs and activities.
+Such programs and activities shall provide staff and students with appropriate training for effectively responding to, intervening in and reporting incidents of bullying.

 Consequences for Violations